 How To Prevent Bluetooth Hacking

-It becomes easier to prevent Bluetooth hacking once you can recognize the various vulnerabilities and methods used by hackers to attack your devices maliciously.
+Understanding the various vulnerabilities and methods that hackers employ to attack your devices maliciously is crucial.
 So, what is the best method to prevent Bluetooth from being exploited?
 This question is pivotal in enhancing Bluetooth security.

 Here are some Bluetooth hacking methods and how to prevent them: